 However, it will not cover medical expenses or repatriation.
 These, along with general holiday cover in case of cancellation, lost luggage or delays, need to be covered by your own travel insurance.

-Otherwise you will need to arrange a single trip or annual policy that is specifically designed for triathlon and other multisport activity.
+If this is not included in your existing policy you will need to arrange a single trip or annual policy that is specifically designed for triathlon and other multisport activity.
 You may need to specify the race distance as it could affect the policy and your ability to make a successful claim.